SebastianMaciel/Javascript-Mastery/README.md

 ###### About ECMA

-**EMCA International** is a nonprofit standards organization for information and communication systems.
+**ECMA International** is a nonprofit standards organization for information and communication systems.
 **ECMA** stands for _European Computer Manufacturers Association_ and was founded in 1961 to standarize computer systems in Europe.
 It changed it's name to **ECMA International** in 1994.

 ###### About ECMA-262